AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 Display brightness stuff: BrightnessKeys kext connects to Fn-F5/F6, which output EC queries.
 Meanwhile, VoodooPS2 additionally maps brightness up/down to ADB keys 0x71/0x6b (F15/F14).

 Fn-4 — can crash system without patches.
 System shuts down and on start gives CMOS checksum error.
+Probably related to RTC memory regions, see [docs/Hardware.md](docs/Hardware.md) notes on hibernation.
 As I've read somewhere, it's caused by key sending system into non-standard sleep mode.
-This can be fixed either with SSDT edit ([TODO] try to find that information again) or simply by installing YogaSMC.
+Aside from RTC blacklisting, this can be fixed either with SSDT edit ([TODO] try to find that information again) or simply by installing YogaSMC.

 ### Remapping